Thursday, October 28, 2010

 White Trash

-, because she smells like poo.
+circling her head, because she smells like poo.

 Tuesday, October 19, 2010